Song requests, music through your Twitch chat bot

 !Volume chat command - See and/or set the song volume

-They can use the chat command in Twitch chat like:
+The chat command can be used in Twitch chat like:

 «!Volume»